jstasiak/coalringbuf/README.rst

 Status
 ------

 It's usable and it passes port of original test suite.
+It's currently based on LMAXCollections 1.1.0.

 Usage
 -----